misha-met/Bulk-Domain-Checker-UI/README.md

 - After all checks are initiated, a final message is displayed.
 - The log panel auto-scrolls to always show the latest entries.

-This provides a more engaging loading experience while your domains are being processed.

-## Security

-**Important:** Do not commit sensitive information to your Git repository.

-- **Domain Lists:** If your `domains.txt` file contains private or internal domain names, add it to your `.gitignore` file to prevent accidental commits.
-- **Log Files:** The default log file (`domain_check.log`) or any custom log files might contain information you don't want public.
-Ensure log files are included in `.gitignore`.
-- **Environment Variables:** If you extend this application to use API keys or other secrets, store them in environment variables or a `.env` file (and add `.env` to `.gitignore`), do not hardcode them in the source.